Online Video Conference Mediation

 Online Dispute Resolution (ODR) which has been utilized for many years, has gained extensive use with video conferencing since the pandemic began.
 Most importantly, cases mediated by way of video conference ARE SETTLING!
 ODR likely is here to stay!

-ODR has numerous advantages particularly now that courts are either closed or allow limited access; trials in civil cases are postponed for long periods or indefinitely; the courts are faced with an enormous case backlog which causes long delays; and court funding is being dramatically reduced as a result of challenged state budgets.
+ODR has numerous advantages particularly where trials in civil cases are postponed for long periods or indefinitely; the courts are faced with an enormous case backlog which causes long delays; and court funding is being dramatically reduced as a result of challenged state budgets.

-Resolution achieved during ODR provides certainty and finality in these uncertain times where delay and postponements are the norm.
+Resolution achieved during ODR provides certainty and finality where delay and postponements have otherwise been the norm.

 Mediation conducted online by video conference also: